-As the following exercises should make clear, reduction is in fact quite powerful, and generalized much of what we've seen until now.
+As the following exercises should make clear, reduction is in fact quite powerful, and generalizes much of what we've seen until now.

-Exercise: Show that you can write map(mf) using 1.reduce(rf), for a suitably defined rf, and get the same result.
-For bonus brownie points, write a class that can automatically transform any mapping function mf to a suitable rf to do the above.
+Exercise: Show that you can implement map(mf) as l.reduce(rf), for a suitably defined rf.
+For bonus brownie points, write a class that automatically transform any mapping function mf to a suitable rf to do this.

-Exercise: Show that you can write getFuncIterator() using reduce(rf) for a suitably defined rf.
+Exercise: Show that you can implement funcIterator() for lists as reduce(rf) for a suitably defined rf.